elaina03/Single-Image-Dehazing/README.md

 #### Testing:
-* The pretrained model is available from [the download link](超連結)
-* Put  the pretrained weight in the `current` folder.
+* The pretrained model is available from [the download link](超連結) Put  the pretrained weight in the `current` folder.<br />
-* .ipynb files in final dehazing result folders(global and local estimation method)*
+.ipynb files in final dehazing result folders(global and local estimation method)<br />

 <p align='center'>
   <img src="illustrations/global_local_estimation.PNG" height='648' width='638'>
 </p>

 ### Evaluation on Real Hazy Images
-* The results of previous works are generated from the programs provided by the authors.
-For the paper without a given code, the program written by a third party will be executed for evaluation.
+  The results of previous works are generated from the programs provided by the authors.<br />
+For the paper without a given code, the program written by a third party will be executed for evaluation.<br />
 Thus, the comparison results may different from the results directly produced by the authors.

 #### Result folders:
 * result0728_exp3_real_haze